BonJovi1/bonjovi1.github.io/_pages/about.md

 Previously, I completed my Bachelor's in Computer Science and Engineering from [IIIT Hyderabad](https://www.iiit.ac.in/).
 I was lucky to be advised by the amazing [Prof. K. Madhava Krishna](https://scholar.google.com/citations?user=QDuPGHwAAAAJ&hl=en) at the [Robotics Research Center (RRC)](https://robotics.iiit.ac.in/), where I worked on vision-guided robot navigation tasks.
 I worked as a software intern at [Siemens](https://new.siemens.com/in/en.html) in Bangalore, India during the summer of 2020.
 I was also fortunate to collaborate with [Prof. P.J.
 Narayanan](https://scholar.google.com/citations?user=3HKjt_IAAAAJ&hl=en) and [Prof. Avinash Sharma](https://scholar.google.com/citations?user=4ladtC0AAAAJ&hl=en) during my Bachelor's.

-I wish to use my knowledge of software development and machine learning to build efficient software programs that would create a meaningful impact on people's everyday lives, whilst further pushing the boundaries of human knowledge. **I'm actively seeking internship/co-op opportunities for Fall 2022.**
+I wish to use my knowledge of software development and machine learning to build efficient software programs that would create a meaningful impact on people's everyday lives, whilst further pushing the boundaries of human knowledge.
 <br>

 <!-- <div class="row">